Serre weight conjectures for $p$-adic unitary groups of rank 2: Global applications I

 \subsection{Unitary groups}

 Let $F$ be an imaginary CM field with maximal totally real subfield $F^+$.
-We suppose: \begin{itemize} \item $F^+/\bbQ$ is unramified at $p$; \item $F/F^+$ is unramified at all finite places; and \item every place of $F^+$ above $p$ is inert in $F$. \end{itemize} This implies that $[F^+:\bbQ]$ is even (cf. \cite[\S 3.1]{gee-kisin}), and there exists a reductive group $\bG_{/ \cO_{F^+}}$, which is a totally definite unitary group, quasi-split at all finite places.
-Explicitly, we have
+We suppose: \begin{itemize} \item $F^+/\bbQ$ is unramified at $p$; \item $F/F^+$ is unramified at all finite places; and \item every place of $F^+$ above $p$ is inert in $F$. \end{itemize} This implies that $[F^+:\bbQ]$ is even (cf. \cite[\S 3.1]{gee-kisin}), and there exists a reductive group $\bG_{/ \cO_{F^+}}$, which is a totally definite unitary group, quasi-split at all finite places. {More precisely we take}

 where $R$ is an $\cO_{F^+}$-algebra, and where we write $c\in\Gal(F/F^+)$ for the complex conjugation.

 \emph{Note that this group is different from the group $\bG$ from Subsubsection \ref{sub:sub:unitary:loc}}.